lebougui/click-count/README.md

   - If validation is successfull install click-count web app in production mode.
   - Otherwise abort the installation.

+Pipeline validated on Ubuntu 16 and CentOS 7.

-If an issue occurs during the pipeline exection you can validate steps using a docker container.
+If an issue occurs during the pipeline exection you can validate steps using an ubuntu docker container.

 Table of contents